oplogix/AI-Projects/offline-voice-ai-using-LM-Studio/README.md

-# Offline Voice LLM - Voice-Prompted Language Model
+# Voice LLM - Voice-Prompted Language Model

 Voice LLM is a Python project that utilizes OpenAI's language model to create a voice-activated intelligent assistant.
 This assistant is designed to provide well-reasoned answers that are both correct and helpful.